Occupational Safety and Health/Disaster Prevention

 3. Third-Party Assessments by the Safety Competency Enhancement Center

 In 2013, DIC introduced an assessment system as a means of objectively evaluating and enhancing its safety competency.* This system was developed by the Japan Society for Safety Engineering (JSSE), together with chemicals industry engineers, as a common industry benchmark and is currently used by all companies in Japan that are members of the Safety Competency Enhancement Center.
-Assessments have been conducted at all DIC plants: the Kashima Plant in 2014, the Yokkaichi and Saitama plants in fiscal year 2017, the Komaki and Sakai plants in fiscal year 2018, the Chiba and Tatebayashi plants in fiscal year 2019, and the Hokuriku Plant in fiscal year 2020.
+Between fiscal year 2014 and fiscal year 2020, assessments were conducted at all DIC plants in Japan.
 These facilities have used assessment results to promote further improvements.
 The Yokkaichi Plant, for example, subsequently launched a HAZOP study–based risk assessment.
-In December 2019, DIC asked the Safety Competency Enhancement Center to provide the Company’s president and CEO with an overall report on the results of assessments conducted to date at six production facilities, facilitating the sharing of understanding regarding safety and disaster-related issues across the management team.
+In December 2019, the Safety Competency Enhancement Center provided DIC’s president and CEO with an overall report on the results of assessments conducted at six production facilities, facilitating the sharing of understanding regarding safety and disaster-related issues across the management team.

 - The assessment system encompasses questions about safety infrastructure (technical considerations) and culture of safety (operation and management of organizational culture).

-In addition to daily security patrols and periodic equipment checks, the DIC Group conducts regular emergency response drills based on BCPs, at production sites in Japan and overseas.
+In addition to daily security patrols and periodic equipment checks, the DIC Group conducts regular emergency response drills based on business continuity plans (BCPs) at production sites in Japan.

 Environmental Protection